-Whole horse rehabilitation
+Whole horse veterinary rehabilitation

 Cases taken for individualised veterinary rehabilitation on a track system